My visit to Copenhagen was also my most ill-prepared trip to date. Though to some extent, it was intentional.

 A quick glance around confirmed this fact.
 Very few people lock their bikes to a rack let alone anything.
 It appears this city is free from misfits, drug addicts and thieves.

-The Bicycle Culture
+The bicycle Culture in Copenhagen

 I initially dismissed my second observation as an anomaly.
 Bicyclists in Copenhagen wear helmets.
 In Amsterdam they don’t.
 Of course, they were in the minority, but they kept streaming by, peppered among bicyclists who didn’t.
 From my estimates, they made up around 10% of riders on two wheels.
 Fortunately, there were no cycling militants, clad in neon vests and cycling gear.
 Everyone appeared to be normal-functioning people who were neither drooling or bellowing.
 Still, what does this say about the cycling here?